 12. Aviation Information (20 questions, 8 minutes)

 Questions cover basic aviation knowledge including aerodynamics, aircraft systems, flight instruments, and aviation history.
-Prior aviation experience helps, but candidates without flight experience can learn this material through dedicated study.

 Composite Scores: What Really Matters